benchttp/infra/README.md

 make apply
 ```

-Refer to the [Terratform docs](https://www.terraform.io/docs) for further documentation.
+Refer to the [Terraform docs](https://www.terraform.io/docs) for further documentation.